SanniAbdulmuiz/react-quiz/README.md

-# react-quiz-Managing states with useReducer
+# react-quiz-Managing states with useReducer and context API